Bilal4110/ImgSteg/README.md

 ## Introduction

-**ImgSteg.py** is an open-source steganography tool which encodes and decodes messages within an image using the LSB (Least-significant bit).
-The LSB method is both an efficient approach to encoding, as it enables messages to be secretly embedded without changing the appearance of the image.
-For more information on this topic, please view the following resources:
+**ImgSteg.py** is an open-source steganography tool which encodes and decodes messages within an image using the least significant bit (LSB) method.
+The LSB method is a very effective approach to encoding, as it enables messages to be secretly embedded without changing the appearance of the image.
+For more information pertaining to this topic, the following links have been provided:

 - Steganography Explanation and Code Examples (Least Significant Bit) - https://www.youtube.com/watch?v=ZFGlJGwaN2w